rorygleeson/esp32-aws-iot-core/README.md

 2 Create a thing in IoT Core

-3 Generate cerficates and keys for the thing and download
+3 Generate cerficates and keys for the thing and download, activate certificate

-4 Define a policy for the IoT device, and attach the certifcates
+4 Define a policy for the IoT device, and attach the policy to the certifcates

 5 Test setup using MQTT